AI NATIVE DESIGN WORKFLOW

 The Stonemorphism System

-I established a lean design system focusing on "engraved" depth and semantic logic to ensure the AI-native workflow remained consistent during rapid iterations.
+A lean system built on engraved depth and semantic logic, so the AI native workflow stayed consistent through rapid iterations.

 Technical Shadow Stack